coleins/Enquest-Training/Paymaster-Training.md

 ## NON CASH BENEFIT CALCULATION

-Under the Income Tax Act (Cap 470) and KRA PAYE regulations, non-cash benefits (also called fringe benefits or benefits-in-kind) that an employer provides to an employee are considered part of gross taxable income.
+Under the Income Tax Act (Cap 470) and KRA PAYE regulations, Non-Cash Benefits (also called fringe benefits or benefits-in-kind) that an employer provides to an employee are considered part of gross taxable income.

 Examples include:

-Free or subsidized housing

-Company car

-Meals, fuel, utilities, airtime, etc.
+Free or subsidized housing, Company car, Meals, fuel, utilities, airtime, etc.

 Employer-paid personal bills